-He’s called Shakespeare’s greatest character and his most decadent, but both camps agree: Sir John Falstaff is one of the stage’s most thrilling symbols of human freedom.
+Henry IV features one of Shakespeare’s greatest creations: brilliant wordsmith and decadent party-boy, Sir John Falstaff.
 Balanced against a monarch, a warrior, and a princely heir, Falstaff’s wit and pathos loom large.
-In this single evening, drawn from both parts of Henry IV, two fathers wrangle for the love of sons whose destinies will rattle the rafters of the world.
+In this conflation drawn from both parts of Henry IV, two father-figures wrangle for the love of a son whose destiny will rattle the rafters of the world.

 By William Shakespeare